 Highlighting the importance of social distancing to contain the spread of COVID-19, a new study at IIT Bhubaneswar has found that small droplets released during a sneeze can travel up to 25 feet without protective measures like a face mask and tiny particles can also escape through such gears.

 The study said protective measures like a face mask and face shield effectively reduce the leakage and reach of the sneeze within 1ft3ft.
-However, they do not completely stop the leakage of smaller droplets, it said.
+However, it said they do not completely stop the leakage of smaller droplets.

 Hence social distancing is equally important.
 The study recommends using the elbow or hand to prevent droplets leakage even after wearing a mask during coughing and sneezing, IIT Bhubaneswar said in a statement.